robertpiosik/CodeWebChat/README.md

 <a href="https://marketplace.visualstudio.com/items?itemName=robertpiosik.gemini-coder" target="_blank"><img src="https://img.shields.io/badge/Install-VS_Code_Marketplace-blue" alt="Get from Visual Studio Code Marketplace" /></a> <a href="https://x.com/CodeWebChat" target="_blank"><img src="https://img.shields.io/badge/Follow_on_X-@CodeWebChat-black" alt="Follow on X" /></a> <a href="https://reddit.com/r/CodeWebChat" target="_blank"><img src="https://img.shields.io/badge/Join_subreddit-r/CodeWebChat-orange" alt="Join subreddit /r/CodeWebChat" /></a> <a href="https://discord.com/invite/KJySXsrSX5" target="_blank"><img src="https://img.shields.io/badge/Chat-Discord-7289da" alt="Join Discord server" /></a>

-**Meet a non-agentic AI coding workflow for software engineers, designed for unmatched accuracy, speed and cost-efficiency**—select context, type instructions and send prompt with a free chatbot or an API provider.
-When the model finishes, its response is ready for a one-click integration with a transparent code review step and an easy rollback.
+**A non-agentic AI coding tool for software engineers.
+Its simple workflow is designed for accuracy, speed and cost-efficiency**—select context, type instructions and send prompt with a free chatbot or an API provider.
+When the model finishes, its response is ready for a one-click integration back with the codebase.

 Available in VS Code, Cursor, and other forks. **100% free and open-source.**